sridharrajs/mac-guide/README.md

 ## Dock

+First, remove all the default and unused apps from the dock.

 There are couple of things that you need to do to the dock

 1. Move the Dock to the left side of the screen.